zsparal/api-documentation/source/reference/v2/profiles-api/create-profile.rst

    * - ``phone``

-       .. type:: string
+       .. type:: phone number
           :required: true

-     - The phone number associated with the profile's tradename or brand.
+     - The phone number associated with the profile's trade name or brand.
 Must be in the `E.164 <https://en.wikipedia.org/wiki/E.164>`_ format.
 For example ``+31208202070``.

    * - ``categoryCode``